Desk888/Desk888/README.md

 <div align="center">
 <h2>Let's work together 🙏🏼 </h2>
 </div>
 <p style="font-size: 14px;">It will be more than a pleasure to hear from you, and eventually work together on a new or existing project.
-After all, teamwork makes the dream work right?<br>
+After all, teamwork makes the dream work right?
+Get in touch 🖖🏼<br>
 Email: work.lorenzofilippini@gmail.com</p>

 <br><br>